DS4PS/cpp-526-fall-2019/schedule.md

 <br>
 <br>

-## Lab-04 - Dynamic Graphics
+## Lab-05 - Data Wrangling

-This lab offers practice analyzing data traffic patterns using **dplyr** data wrangling functions.
+This lab offers practice analyzing traffic accident patterns using **dplyr** data wrangling functions.

 *Note, this data will be used for your final dashboard.
-This assignment will get you started on the types of analysis and graphics you might report on the dashboard.*
+This assignment is a preview of the types of analysis and graphics you might report on the dashboard.*

 <a class="uk-button uk-button-default" href="https://ds4ps.org/cpp-526-fall-2019/LABS/lab-05-instructions.html">LAB-05 Instructions</a>